osher/request-param/README.md

 as you like, and move parameters from path to query, from get to POST - the handler will not care - it will just work, for the cost of few CPU cycles spent on checks.

-*Do mind the pitfal:* if you always take your parameters from the sasingle one source, for example - always from request.params (path parameters), or from request.query (query-string) there is no real motive to use this abstraction layer, and spend these CPU cycles for needlessly...
+*Do mind the pitfal:* if you always take your parameters from the sane single source, for example - always from request.params (path parameters), or from request.query (query-string) there is no real motive to use this abstraction layer, and spend these CPU cycles needlessly...

 install
 =======